ozzyDev27/oztils/readme.md

 ### factorial
 factorial takes one input - an integer.
 It returns the factorial of that number!
 Example: factorial(5) returns 120, because 5 factorial is 120.
+### bound
+bound takes 3 inputs - all numbers (floats, ints, any number type).
+The first one is the value, the second is the minimum, and the third is the maximum.
+The minimum and maximum are practically the "walls", and makes sure the value doesn't go outside of it.
+Example: bound(6,7,9) returns 7, because the value, 6, is less than the minimum, 7, so it pushes it back.